jskrzypczynski/ProductOfferAggregator/README.md

 ## Application build and run

+Important:
+ Application was developed with Java 11 and Scala 2.13

 To build Fat-Jar you need to run `sbt assembly` command

 example of application run from terminal: